Best thermal cameras iMore 2021

 A few parting thoughts

-If you're a hunter, you'll love that the Reveal can spot an animal up to 500 feet away and capture that image on a micro SD card.
-Contractors, plumbers, and those who enjoy DIY work will dig the Reveal's small size and the clear, accurate picture output.
-The built-in LED light is also a nice touch.
+If you're a hunter, you'll love that the CompactPRO can spot an animal up to 1,800 feet away and capture that image, displaying it right on your iPhone or iPad.
+Contractors, plumbers, photographers, and those who enjoy DIY work will dig the CompactPRO's small size and the clear, accurate picture output.

-You can't take videos with the Reveal, which is my only gripe.
-If that doesn't bother you, this rugged, well-made thermal camera will serve you well, no matter what your needs.
+You will have to give the CompactPRO access to your location, camera, and microphone, which is my only gripe.
+But, if that's not an issue for you, this handy well-made thermal camera will serve you well, no matter your needs.

 Credits — The team that worked on this guide